Dianne Greenfield, Ph.D.

 Publications

 M. Brown, M. Ambrosone, K.J.
 Turner, K.J., G. Humphries, M. Tzortziou, S. Anglès, C. Panzeca, C. and D.I.
 Greenfield.
-Phytoplankton assemblage responses to nitrogen following COVID-19 stay-in-place orders in Western Long Island Sound (New York/Connecticut).
+Phytoplankton assemblage responses to nitrogen following COVID-19 stay-in-place orders in western Long Island Sound (New York/Connecticut).
 Marine Environmental Research, 2024, 196, 106371.

 Z. Roldan Ayala, S.A.
 Arnott, M. Ambrosone, J.I.
 Espinosa, G.E.
 Humphries, M. Tzortziou, J. I. Goes, and D.I.
 Greenfield.
 The influences of phenology, spatial distribution, and nitrogen form on Long Island Sound phytoplankton biomass and taxonomic composition.
 Estuarine, Coastal and Shelf Science, 2023, 292, 108451.